-If you’re interested in Craniosacral Fascia Therapy, A Basic Knead is located just outside of Worcester in the Chauncy Place Healing and Wellness Center, diagonally across route 9 from Massage Envy.
+If you’re interested in Craniosacral Fascia Therapy, ABK is located just outside of Worcester in the Chauncy Place Healing and Wellness Center.
 If you are seeking specialized therapies from a licensed and certified massage therapist, I am pleased to see you.
 You can conveniently book by clicking below on the booknow button.